Who Rules the World (TV series): International broadcast

 Who Rules The World was one of the selected dramas broadcast in Hong Kong on September 1, 2022 via TV channel RHTK 31, in commemoration of Hong Kong Special Administrative Region's 25th Anniversary (National Liberation Day).

 On July 24, 2022, Who Rules the World ranked 4th in Netflix Korea’s Top 10 Most Viewed Series, the only foreign show to have made it on the list.

 As at end of 2022, Who Rules the World ranked first in Netflix's Chinese dramas (including Mainland China, Hong Kong and Taiwan) with a score of 3168.
 It is included in the Netflix Top 10 Series in 16 countries.
 It is also the only chinese drama to have ever entered the Netflix Top 100 Global so far.

+On January 15, 2025, the Japanese television station TVQ began broadcasting "Who Rules the World."